karissarowe/jdtoolkit-homepage/README.md

 # jdtoolkit-homepage
 Karissa Rowe's sample files for Journalism Design Toolit, Fall 2020

-See the poubic-facing webiste at https://karissarowe.github.io/jdtoolkit-homepage/
+See the public-facing webiste at https://karissarowe.github.io/jdtoolkit-homepage/